mgemaakbar/toko/README.md

 2. Based on your analysis, propose a solution that will prevent the incidents from occurring again.
 Put this in a section in your README.md file

-- Do optimistic locking while updating the stock & creating the order.
+- To prevent the incident, do optimistic locking while updating the stock & creating the order.
 Return an error if a race condition happened, instead of updating the stock and creating an order.

 To demonstrate, run the backend with `go run main.go`, and then run the functional test inside `functional test.zip`